Imagen para Instagram

-An agency specializing in the distribution, promotion, and sale of feature films and documentaries at film festivals worldwide.
+We are an agency specializing in the international distribution, promotion, and sales of feature films and documentaries at film festivals around the world.

-Movies for Festivals is an agency dedicated to the distribution, promotion, and sale of feature films and documentaries at film festivals around the globe.
+Movies for Festivals is an agency dedicated to the international distribution, promotion, and sales of feature films and documentaries at film festivals around the world.

-Once a film joins our catalog, we craft a personalized festival strategy for each work and present the productions to the top film festivals worldwide.
+Once a film joins our catalog, we design a personalized festival strategy for each title and present it to top film festivals worldwide.

-Our differentiating factor lies in the personalized attention we offer to each client and every work.
+What sets us apart is the personalized attention we give to every client and every film.

-We know the festivals, we have direct contact with their programmers, and we ensure that your film reaches their hands and gains the widest possible exposure and visibility worldwide.
+We know the festivals, we have direct contact with their programmers, and we make sure your film gets into the right hands and reaches the broadest possible audience.

-Because the most important thing is the visibility of your film!
+Because the most important thing is making your film visible!

 Johanna Tonini - CEO Founder